Asylum Seekers (film): Plot

 Six introverted individuals, bored with their lives and trying to escape their daily routine, attempt to find a radical solution to their boredom by getting themselves admitted into a psychiatric hospital.
-Among these individuals are Maud (Pepper Binkley), a bored trophy wife who feels trapped in a loveless marriage; Antoine (Daniel Irizarry), a sex-obsessed virgin; Alice (Stella Maeve), a woman whose only enjoyment comes from computers; Miranda (Camille O'Sullivan), a paranoid exhibitionist whose inhibitions make her dislike being the center of attention; Paul (Lee Wilkof), a fanatical right-wing conspiracy theorist; and Alan (Bill Dawes), an androgynous rapper.
+Among these individuals are Maud, a bored trophy wife who feels trapped in a loveless marriage; Antoine, a sex-obsessed virgin; Alice, a woman whose only enjoyment comes from computers; Miranda, a paranoid exhibitionist whose inhibitions make her dislike being the center of attention; Paul, a fanatical right-wing conspiracy theorist; and Alan, an androgynous rapper.

 Upon arriving at the asylum, the six individuals are informed that there is only room for one person in the hospital.
-Nurse Milly (Judith Hawking) informs the individuals that they must now compete for the only remaining spot in the asylum.
-The nurse proceeds to administer tests and contests, and whomever she deems the craziest and most insane will be declared the winner and committed to the institution.
+Nurse Milly informs the individuals that they must now compete for the only remaining spot in the asylum.
+The nurse proceeds to administer tests and contests, and whoever she deems the craziest and most insane will be declared the winner and committed to the institution.
 The competition and everything in the institution are always watched over and supervised by an unseen character known only as "The Beard."